 At home or in hospital, the care of the patient begins with the care of the caregiver.

 People with chronic disease understand the importance of self-care.
 Diabetics must monitor blood levels, self-administer medications, and watch their legs and feet for ulcers and other signs of decreased circulation.
 People with less threatening conditions need to take their medications reliably to avoid medical complications.
 Others use diet and exercise to prevent disease and enhance health.
-This is the extent of self care for many in our postmodern culture.
+That is the extent of self care for many in our postmodern culture.

 Physicians often say that 80 percent of the conditions their patients bring to them would resolve on their own if the patient simply rested, allowed the body to heal, and used preventive medicine strategies.
-Considered from this perspective, many of us must admit that not only are we not partners in our health, we are often our own worst enemy.

 Self care is always advisable, but it becomes even more important in times of increased stress.
 In the days immediately following September 11, 2001, I wrote an article to encourage and empower people to make taking care of themselves part of their trauma response.
 The perspectives and information in the article remain valuable.